Internet Explorer is not supported by Design Library

 Labels

-The same copy principles can be used for labels, radio button texts, choices in drop-down menus, headings, page titles, navigation texts, link texts and other short texts.
+The same text principles can be used for labels, radio button texts, choices in drop-down menus, headings, page titles, navigation texts, link texts, and other short texts.

 Use informative words